confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 deleted, too.
 Topic deletion is asynchronous, and actual removal from brokers may take some time to complete.

+NOTE: DELETE TOPIC will not necessarily work if your kafka cluster is configured to create topics automatically with ``auto.create.topics.enable=true``.
+It is recommended to follow-up a few minutes afterwards to ensure that the topic was deleted.

 If the IF EXISTS clause is present, the statement doesn't fail if the table doesn't exist.